What is infant or baby formula?

 Babies under 12 months of age should not have:

-- normal cow’s milk
+- normal cow’s milk as a main drink

 - skim, evaporated, powdered or sweetened condensed milk